 Lea is also a director of Riverside Holdings Pty Ltd, and of a family foundation.
 With a passion for wildlife, Lea is keen to contribute to AWC’s vision and strategy, together with assisting with the development of business networks for AWC.

 Ross has been a Director of AWC since 2005, and holds degrees in Mathematics (B.Sc (Hons) – Otago University), Economics (M.Com –Canterbury University) and Business Administration (MBA – University of NSW).

 Malcolm has been a Director of AWC since 2015, and was the Governor of Western Australia for three years from July 2011.
-Having practiced law for over 50 years, Malcolm was Chairman of the Legal Aid Commission of WA (1983-2011), and inaugural Parliamentary Inspector of the Corruption and Crime Commission (2004-2009).
+He has practiced law since 1961 and as Queens Counsel since 1982.

 Malcolm has been patron of more than 100 organisations including the McCusker Foundation for Alzheimer’s Disease Research and is Chairman of the McCusker Charitable Foundation – his family foundation.

 Malcolm has a strong belief in the need to conserve Australian native wildlife, and to eradicate feral predators.

 Dennis has been a Director of AWC since 2018.
 He has enjoyed a 48-year career in the Australian Public Service, including as Secretary of the Department of Defence, Secretary of the Department of Foreign Affairs and Trade, Director General of ASIO, Chief of Staff to the Prime Minister and Ambassador to the United States.

 Dennis currently serves on a number of boards, including those of Linfox, the National Capital Authority and his beloved Canberra Raiders.
 Dennis is also Patron of the RSPCA in the ACT.